Shannon Nazworth, President & CEO

-Shannon Nazworth has been the Executive Director of Ability Housing since 2003.
+Shannon Nazworth has been the President & CEO of Ability Housing since 2003.
 She brings more than 19 years of experience in the affordable housing sector to the organization.
 She is the former Associate Director of Habitat for Humanity of the Jacksonville Beaches, Inc.; Regional Administrator for Habitat for Humanity International; and Chief Financial Officer of Habitat for Humanity of Jacksonville, Inc. She has a B.S. in Political Science from Boston College.
-In addition to leading the agency’s operations, she is involved with the following organizations:
+In addition to leading the agency’s operations, she is involved with the following organizations

-• National Low Income Housing Coalition (National Housing Trust Fund Advisory Group Member)
+• National Low Income Housing Coalition, National Housing Trust Fund Advisory Group Member (2013-present

 • Florida Affordable Housing Study Commission (Former Gubernatorial Appointee)

 • Coalition of Affordable Housing Providers (Former Board Member)

 • Southeast Institute of Homelessness and Supportive Housing (Advocate of the Year, 2011)

 • Corporation of Supportive Housing (Eastern Region Advocate of the Year, 2014)

 Tanya is responsible for shaping Ability Housing’s emerging resource and business development strategies in support of the agency’s overall strategic plan.
 She is responsible for development and implementation of strategies to raise awareness of the organization and the issues it addresses and increase and diversify sustainable streams of revenue and capital.
 She is responsible for leading the process to recommend appropriate revenue strategies and effective implementation of the process, securing the resources necessary to sustain and grow the organization.
 She is responsible for the development and implementation of an annual communications and engagement plan; including development of all marketing materials and coordination of events as appropriate.
 Tanya received her certificate in New Media Promotional Marketing from The University of North Florida.

 Stan Fitterman, Special Projects